List of Ghostwriter characters: Alex Fernández

 Alejandro "Alex" Fernández (portrayed by David López) is the third person to be introduced to Ghostwriter.
 A first generation Salvadorian American and a sixth grader, Alex is an aspiring detective and skilled basketball player.
-Alex and his younger sister Gaby live with their parents (father portrayed by Shawn Elliot; mother portrayed by Cordielia Gonzalaz from the first season through the middle of the second season and Iliana Guibert afterwards) in the back of the family store (or bodega), which is located under Lenni's apartment.
+Alex and his younger sister Gaby live with their father, Eduardo Fernández (portrayed by Shawn Elliott), and their mother, Estella Fernández (portrayed by Cordelia González from the first season through the middle of the second season and Iliana Guibert afterwards), in the back of the family store (or Bodega), which is located under Lenni's apartment.
 Alex is prone to a hot temper at times, but also displays a notable amount of courage and determination.
 Alex has several penpals all over the world.